Tony Hillerman

-Anthony Grove Hillerman (May 27, 1925 – October 26, 2008) was an American author of detective novels and nonfiction works, best known for his mystery novels featuring Navajo Nation Police officers Joe Leaphorn and Jim Chee.
+Anthony Grove Hillerman (May 27, 1925 – October 26, 2008) was an American author of detective novels and nonfiction works, best known for his mystery novels featuring the fictional Navajo Nation Police officers Joe Leaphorn and Jim Chee.
 Several of his works have been adapted for film and television, including the AMC series Dark Winds.

 Biography

 Early life and family

 Tony Hillerman was born in Sacred Heart, Oklahoma, to August Alfred Hillerman, a farmer and shopkeeper, and his wife, Lucy Grove.
 He was the youngest of their three children, and the second son.
 His paternal grandparents were born in Germany, and his maternal grandparents were born in England.
 He was a first cousin once removed of actor John Hillerman.
-He grew up in Pottawatomie County, Oklahoma, attending elementary and high school with Potawatomi children.
+He grew up in Pottawatomie County, Oklahoma, and attended elementary and high school with Potawatomi children.

 Jeffrey Herlihy argues that this background made possible "a significantly different portrayal of Native Americans in his writing", in comparison to other authors of his time.
 "Most obviously important," Hillerman said of his childhood, "was growing up knowing that Indians are just like everybody else.
 You grew up without an 'us and them' attitude about other races."